 Windows 10: Press the keyboard shortcut Windows key + I to open the Settings menu, then go to Update and Security > Recovery.

 On the reboot screen, choose Troubleshoot > Advanced options > Startup Settings > Restart.

 You’ll find yourself on the Startup Settings screen.
-Here, choose option number 7: Disabled driver signature enforcement.
+Here, choose option seven: Disabled driver signature enforcement.

-After your computer booted, you will be able to install drivers that weren’t signed digitally.
-Once you restart again, the driver signature enforcement will be re-enabled.
+After your computer reboots, you’ll be able to install drivers that weren’t signed digitally.
+Once you restart again, the driver signature enforcement will enable once more.

 Steps to Install the ADB USB Driver

 Meanwhile, you should have downloaded and unzipped RootJunky’s SuperTool.
 Now it’s time to connect your Fire to your computer.
 At this point, you might see a popup regarding ADB debugging mode.
 Confirm it and proceed, then make sure the Fire shows up under This PC.

 Next, launch the first batch file in the SuperTool folder: 1-Amazon-Fire-5h-gen.bat